prooph/proophessor/README.md

 `Prooph\Common\Messaging\Command` namely `Prooph\Common\Messaging\DomainMessage`.
 Other than a command the named constructor of an AggregateChanged domain event should take value objects of the domain model as arguments whenever possible.
 As you can see in the example we use some kind of object caching to avoid object creation of the value objects when the getter methods are called.

-But why can't we simply pass the value objects to the payload?
-The answer is the same as for commands.
+`But why can't we simply pass the value objects to the payload?` The answer is the same as for commands.
 Proophessor doesn't use serializers or other type mapping techniques.
-The payload of a domain event is just json_encoded when storing it in the event store or dispatching it to a remote system. `So the payload should only contain scalar values or arrays!`
+The payload of a domain event is just `json_encode`d when storing it in the event store or dispatching it to a remote system. `So the payload should only contain scalar values or arrays!`
 It is your job to convert your value objects into native PHP types and back.
 Proophessor can't know the structure of your value objects and we don't want to rely on generic mapping.
 It simplifies things in the first place but sooner or later you would run into trouble with it or encounter performance bottlenecks.
 Some seconds more work when coding the classes will save you a lot of headache later!

 The AggregateChanged class provides a named constructor which should be used internally: `AggregateChanged::occur`.
 First argument of the method should be the identifier of the related aggregate root given as a string.
 Second argument is the already mentioned payload.
 The message name of a AggregateChanged domain event defaults to the class name of the implementing class.